 12. Joint Security Area (2000)

-One of the many movies made on the subject of the infamous conflict between North Korea and South Korea, ‘Joint Security Area’ starts off with a shootout at the DMZ between the two Koreas where two North Korean soldiers have been killed.
+One of the many movies made on the infamous conflict between North Korea and South Korea, ‘Joint Security Area’ starts off with a shootout at the DMZ between the two Koreas where two North Korean soldiers have been killed.
 A special investigation team has been set up to look into the matter, while the truth is nothing that the officials could’ve imagined in the wildest of their dreams.
 Being a part of the larger setup, ‘Joint Security Area’ addresses an extremely sensitive issue by introducing a new twist in the plot comprising alleged friendly relations between North and South Korean soldiers posted at the DMZ.
-Park Chan-wook is an indomitable genius whose films have had a significant impact on the Korean pop culture, including ‘Joint Security Area’ which became the highest grossing movie on the year of its release, along with attracting universal critical acclaim.
+Park Chan-wook is an indomitable genius whose films have had a significant impact on the Korean pop culture, including this one which became the highest grossing movie on the year of its release.

 11. Mother (2009)